Zi-YuanYang/CCNet/README.md

-# MCCompNet
+# The Power of Competition Mechanism in Palmprint Recognition
-The Power of Competition Mechanism in Palmprint Recognition
+Code will be released immediately when the paper is accepted.